Paul Callo, department head

 Techniques of molecular biology are used to study topics ranging from cell-cell signaling to evolution and ecology; this course is taught as a journal club in which students select, present, and discuss a variety of current research papers using these techniques. *Prerequisite: BIOL 222.
 Alternate years.

 Laboratory course.
-The study of the theory and methodology required to use the transmission and scanning electron microscopes as specimens are prepared for viewing in the Transmission Electron Microscope (TEM) and the Scanning Electron Microscope (SEM). *Prerequisite: BIOL 111 or BIOL 112.
+The study of the theory and methodology of multiple types of imaging to include light and fluorescence microscopy, Scanning Electron Microscopy (SEM), and gel imaging for DNA and protein analysis . *Prerequisite: BIOL 111 or BIOL 112.
 Alternate years, May Term.

 248/348 Conservation Biology (3 s.h.)
 (T: 348 only)

 Conservation biology is the study of the diversity of life and its preservation.
 The course will cover biodiversity as an evolutionary result, a factor structuring ecological communities, and an environmental issue.
 The course will examine conservation biology in theory and in practice. *Prerequisite: BIOL 245 or permission of instructor.
 Alternate years.